 Cancer Stage at Diagnosis

 The Office for Health Improvement & Disparities’ Fingertips gives the percentage of cancers diagnosed at an early stage (stages 1 and 2).
-For 2020, for cancers where staging was possible and recorded, just under half of cancers were diagnosed at stages 1 or 2 in Hull (48.9%) which was slightly lower than England (52.3%).
+For 2021, for cancers where staging was possible and recorded, just under half of cancers were diagnosed at stages 1 or 2 in Hull (48.1%) which was lower than England (54.4%).

 The percentage is given out of the total number of new cases whose stage is known (1, 2, 3 and 4) for the following cancer sites: invasive malignancies of lung, oesophagus, stomach, colorectal, pancreas, invasive melanomas of the skin, breast, cervix, uterus, ovary, prostate, testis, kidney, bladder, Hodgkin Lymphoma, thyroid, larynx, oropharynx, oral cavity and non-Hodgkin lymphoma.